Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

     ```

 - **NESTING AND INDENTATION**
-    - When we nest elements within other elements, we create a parent and child relationship between them.
+    - When we nest elements within other elements, we create a parent-and-child relationship between them.
     ```html
     <body> <!-- this is the parent element -->
         <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.</p> <!-- child element -->